 (But if you want a short and unambiguous answer, making art has always been my way to escape reality for a bit when things are overwhelming, and my solution always ends with and art.)

 I started this blog back in 2016 (with the domain asdfghjuliet).
 It started as a passion project, a medium to share my experiences from adulting to travel, to potentially reach out to readers who are going through the same things as I am.
 But life happened—I graduated college and started working for media companies as a writer, producer, content editor, social media manager, digital marketing specialist, SEO, basically anything involving web content.
-Pre-pandemic, I was offered a producer job by a cruise company, which I’m lucky to still have almost two years later.
+Pre-pandemic, I was offered a producer job by a cruise company, which I’m lucky to still have three years later.
 Long story short, I now have the luxury to write for pleasure as I never have to worry about staying long hours at work.

 There is a lot to catch up on as I have not made any efforts to monetize this blog since, but my annual plan is getting heavier as more bills go on the table, so I’ve decided to rebrand this 2021 as ampersart.
 Please note that I might receive a small affiliate commission when you purchase products mentioned in my posts.
 Rest assured that opinions are still mine, and I hope you respect them.

 I’ve also stayed anonymous for the past five years (as in I never show my face), but for measurement purposes on some of my style posts, I’m 32-24-34 with a 149 cm height.

 Should you decide to use any of my work, please give proper credit and link back to my site if possible.

 Don’t hesitate to shoot me a message if:

 - you have any suggestions and/or recommendations about pretty much anything

 - you are an artist wanting to collaborate for a film, book, music, etc